multi-learn/summit/docs/source/tutorials/example3.rst

 -------

 In the previous example, we have seen that in order to output meaningful results, the platform splits the input dataset in a training set and a testing set.

 However, even if the split is done at random, one can draw a lucky (or unlucky) split and have great (or poor) performance on this specific split.

-To settle this issue, the platform can run on multiple splits and return the mean.
+To settle this issue, the platform can run on multiple splits and return the mean scores.

 How to use it